Keynotes

 I am often hired as the kickoff or closer for a conference, retreat, or corporate event, to give all attendees a positive outlook along with really useful knowledge.

-Recent past clients include: The Human Resources Professional Association (HRPAO),The Supply Chain Management Association, The Ontario Public Buyers Association, Ontario Power Generation, RBC Royal Bank, National Speakers Association Premium Speaker (multi-years/multiple US conventions).
+Recent past clients include: The Human Resources Professional Association (HRPAO),The Supply Chain Management Association, The Ontario Public Buyers Association, Ontario Power Generation, RBC Royal Bank, the Chartered Professional Accountants assocition of Ontario (CPAO) as well as Alberta and New Brunswick CPA associations, Ontario Tech University Continuous Eductaion Faculty, and the National Speakers Association Premium Speaker (multi-years/multiple US conventions).
 For a full list, click here.

 Topics